 LMHA will keep confidential requests for emergency transfers by victims of domestic violence, dating violence, sexual assault, or stalking, and the location of any move by such victims and their families.
-LMHA's emergency transfer plan provides further information on emergency transfers, and LMHA must make a copy of its emergency transfer plan available to you if you ask to see it
+LMHA's emergency transfer plan provides further information on emergency transfers, and LMHA must make a copy of its emergency transfer plan available to you if you ask to see it.

-Documenting You Are or Have Been a Victim of Domestic Violence, Dating Violence, Sexual Assault or Stalking LMHA can, but is not required to, ask you to provide documentation to "certify" that you are or have been a victim of domestic violence, dating violence, sexual assault, or stalking.
+Documenting You Are or Have Been a Victim of Domestic Violence, Dating Violence, Sexual Assault or Stalking

+LMHA can, but is not required to, ask you to provide documentation to "certify" that you are or have been a victim of domestic violence, dating violence, sexual assault, or stalking.
 Such request from LMHA must be in writing, and LMHA must give you at least 14 business days (Saturdays, Sundays, and Federal holidays do not count) from the day you receive the request to provide the documentation.
 LMHA may, but does not have to, extend the deadline for the submission of documentation upon your request.
-You can provide one of the following to LMHA ask you to provide documentation that you are or have been a victim of domestic violence, dating violence, sexual assault, or stalking.
+You can provide one of the following to LMHA as documentation.
+It is your choice which of the following to submit if LMHA asks you to provide documentation that you are or have been a victim of domestic violence, dating violence, sexual assault, or stalking.